selbouhaddani/OmicsPLS_ShortCourse/OmicsPLS_shortCourse.md

 Before any analysis can be performed, you should consider calculating some descriptives about the data.

 :::: {.bluebox .question data-latex=""}
 **_Exercises._** Plot boxplots of (a subset of) the data columns.
-Also describe the clinical variables in terms of number of cases and controls, age and sex distributions.
+Also describe the demographics: case-controls, age and sex distributions.
 Are there any remarkable observations?
 ::::

 \